View the most popular items in our shop

 (c) The Clash Archive

-To reflect the band’s diverse range of political, emotional and musical interests a broad range of items will be on show, including:
+To reflect the band’s diverse range of political, emotional and musical interests, a broad range of items from their personal archive can be seen in the display, including:

-To coincide with the opening of the display on 15 November, Sony Music will release the London Calling Scrapbook - a 120-page hardback companion which comes with the album and contains hand-written lyrics, notes, photos and previously unseen material from the period when the record was made.
+To coincide with the opening of the display Sony Music have released the London Calling Scrapbook - a 120-page hardback companion which comes with the album and contains hand-written lyrics, notes, photos and previously unseen material from the period when the record was made.

 “‘London Calling’ is The Clash’s defining album, a rallying call for Londoners and people around the world.
 The album’s lyrics reflected contemporary concerns, many of which are still relevant today, as it moved away from traditional punk by adopting and reworking much wider musical influences. ”Beatrice Behlen, Senior Curator